harness/developer-hub/kb/platform/harness-platform-faqs.md

 In case you have say Sandbox and production Harness instances and you are using the Azure SAML APP which also has multiple Harness apps.
 It is important to specify the Entity ID below the Authorization in Harness UI while creating the SAML App integration.

-### How to inspect your certificates for delegate certificate issue.
+### How do I inspect my certificates for delegate certificate issues?

 The below commands will hep you inspect your certificates.